qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

 Export to PostgreSQL
 --------------------
-Exports a vector layer to a PostgreSQL database.
+Exports a vector layer to a PostgreSQL database, creating a new relation.
+If a relation with the same name exists, it will be removed before the new relation is created.
 Prior to this a connection between QGIS and the PostgreSQL database has to be created (see eg :ref:`vector_create_stored_connection`).